 Two of the top five medications that cause pain are available over-the-counter, without a prescription, without physician guidance.
 You might be unaware that your pain could be related to these medications that are under your control.

 Caffeine-containing medications (including Excedrin, Midol, Anacin): If you are experiencing headaches and you are also using a caffeine-containing medication more than two or three times per week, your headaches might be caused by these over-the-counter (OTC) medications.
 These drugs can cause “ rebound headaches ” because the brain screams for more when the...

-Generic Name: ACETAMINOPHEN - ORAL Pronounced: (a-SEET-a-MIN-oh-fen) Pain & Fever Oral Precautions
+Generic Name: ACETAMINOPHEN - ORAL Pronounced: (a-SEET-a-MIN-oh-fen) Extended Pain Relief Oral Precautions

 See also Warning section.